webdiscus/html-bundler-webpack-plugin/README.md

   plugins: [
     new HtmlBundlerPlugin({
-     // all the necessary options are in one place
+      // specify the entry points for HTML pages (or a template)
       entry: {
         index: 'src/views/index.html', // save generated HTML into dist/index.html
       },